 Last week’s speeding blitz followed another 2-day crackdown the week before which focused on cell phone use, texting while driving, and failing to yield to pedestrians.
 That blitz netted over 5,200 tickets for the NYPD.

 These ticket blitzes all come as part of Mayor DeBlasio’s “Vision Zero” initiative to eliminate traffic deaths in New York City by the year 2024.
 Along with these periods of increased traffic patrols, New York City has installed speed cameras and dramatically increased its radar gun arsenal.

 New York State has also been focusing on traffic safety with its own “Speed Week” blitz last month.
 Governor Cuomo has particularly targeted texting while driving, creating designated “texting zones” on state highways and increasing penalties for drivers under the age of 21 caught texting.

-If you’ve been issued a traffic summons by the NYPD in any of these blitzes The Rosenblum Law Firm can help.
+If you’ve been issued a traffic summons by the NYPD in any of these blitzes Rosenblum Law can help.
 Our attorneys are experts in New York traffic law and have fought thousands of tickets throughout New York City and New York State.
 Call us for a free legal consultation at 888-883-5529.